sahanh/EZCash/README.md

 echo $ez->getInvoiceForm($params);
 ```

-To use with a custom form use `getInvoice` to generate encrypted invoice and use it with an hidden field called `"invoice"`
+To use with a custom form use `getInvoice` to generate encrypted invoice and use it with a hidden field called `"invoice"`
 ```php
 //get the encrypted transaction data to use in form field
 $invoice = $ez->getInvoice($params);